arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

         - need to compute IRT parameters manually -> provided difficulty is discrete
         - can use rich question text and change the latex urls to normal latex commands (e.g., `<img src="http://latex.codecogs.com/gif.latex?T_{1}" border="0"/>` to `T_{1}`)
         - what do we do with MC questions with more or less than 4 answer options?
+        - What to do with the HTML content?
     - Can we share question_id's and student_id's over train/val/test splits? -> I think yes because we need to find relevant examples in train set to answer the val and test questions
 -